owen2345/kubernetes_helper/lib/templates/README.md

 - Use the cluster/project as default
     `gcloud container clusters get-credentials my-cluster --zone europe-west4-a`

-### App setup
+## App setup
-- Install helper for the next commands
+- Install kubernetes-helper (if not installed yet)
   `gem install kubernetes_helper`

-- Verify or update k8s settings in .kubernetes/settings.rb
+- Verify or update k8s settings in `.kubernetes/settings.rb`
   Note: Please do not include sensitive values in this file, secrets are recommended instead.

-- Register shared cloudsql proxy configuration (only if not exists)
+- Register shared cloudsql proxy configuration to connect application to the Database/Pubsub (only if it does not exist yet)
     ```bash
     DEPLOY_ENV=beta kubernetes_helper run_command "kubectl create secret generic <%=deployment.cloud_secret_name%> --from-file=credentials.json=<path-to-downloaded/credentials.json>"
     ```